YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/quick-start.md

 ```

 The dependency `bevy_yarnspinner` is for the Yarn Spinner Bevy plugin proper, while `bevy_yarnspinner_example_dialogue_view`
-gives us a nice default [dialog view](components/dialogue-views.md), so we can actually see the text we've written and have options to click on.
+gives us a nice default [Dialogue View](components/dialogue-views.md), so we can actually see the text we've written and have options to click on.

 ## Adding the Yarn Files